 Puerto Madryn is actually quite a drive from the peninsula and not exactly easy on the eyes.

 Instead, base yourself on the peninsula itself in the tiny village Puerto Piramides.

-If you plan your visit to the right time of the year you’ll see penguins, sea lions, elephant seals, southern right whales (in droves!), and orcas.
+If you plan your visit to the right time of the year you’ll see penguins, sea lions, elephant seals, southern right whales and orcas.

 It’s a wildlife lovers paradise.

-Read about how we spent four days on the Peninsula Valdes for some inspiration.
+Read about how we spent four days on the Peninsula Valdes and the most exciting Puerto Madryn excursions for some inspiration.

 I guarantee you’ll want to plan a trip to Argentina’s Atlantic Coast.

 - TRAVEL INSURANCE | It is always a good idea to travel insured.
 It protects you in so many cases, like lost luggage and trip cancellations, medical emergencies and evacuations.
 It’s very affordable with the potential to save you thousands in the case of an emergency.
 I recommend SafetyWing.